matai-2020/kim-WD09/README.md

 A [CSS Module](https://github.com/css-modules/css-modules)
 >is a CSS file in which all class names and animation names are scoped locally by default.

-In this started there are starter components in the folder with `all.sass` stylesheet:
+In this starter there are starter components in the folder with a single `all.sass` [Bulma](https://bulma.io/documentation/overview/classes/) stylesheet:
 .
 ├── src  ── components

 Layout components are found in the pages folder:
 .
 ├── src  ── pages

+## Data in Gatsby

+GraphQL is a query language

 ## Site Deployment

-A static site can be deployed using [Netlify](https://www.gatsbyjs.org/tutorial/blog-netlify-cms-tutorial/)
+A static site can be deployed using the [Netlify tutorial](https://www.gatsbyjs.org/tutorial/blog-netlify-cms-tutorial/).